Mental health initial assessment and referral (IAR) decision support tool

 The IAR decision support tool aims to assist GPs and other mental health clinicians when making decisions on the mental health treatment needs of a person aged 5 or over.
 It considers the person’s situation across eight holistic assessment domains, and derives a recommendation for the most appropriate level of care.

-Outside of general practice, the IAR tool is being used as a part of the intake process for a growing number of services including Medicare Mental Health Centres (formerly called Head to Health centres) and the national Head to Health Phone Service.
+Outside of general practice, the IAR tool is being used as part of the intake process for a growing number of services including Medicare Mental Health services.
 In the future, it is expected to be used in the intake and referral process for all Australian and state government-funded clinical mental health services.

 How does it help?